 Appeal launched for Patagonian grebe

 Recent surveys on its coastal Patagonian wintering grounds indicate that the Endangered Hooded Grebe Podiceps gallardoi has declined by 40% in the last seven years and this, along with alarming new threats detected on its breeding grounds during 2011, indicate action is now urgently required to prevent the rapidly increasing threat of its extinction.
 In response to these worrying findings, Aves Argentinas (BirdLife in Argentina) has mounted a wide-ranging offensive to protect this highly-threatened migratory species from further decline.
 In support, we are launching an international online appeal through the BirdLife Preventing Extinctions Programme to help fund the urgently required conservation action that they have already begun.

 An initial meeting to develop a species action plan took place at Aves Argentinas’s headquarters, in July 2009, and brought together specialists from Ambiente Sur, Aves Argentinas, and Fundacion Vida Silvestre Argentina who are now working closely together.
 “We need to strengthen the protected areas system in the region”, Andrés Bosso added.
 “Eight Important Bird Areas (IBAs) contain the species, but only one is fully protected."
 Laguna Los Escarchados, the site where Hooded Grebe was discovered in 1974, was declared a reserve in 1979, but is now known to only hold a marginal population.
 Key breeding lakes in the core of the grebe’s range lack any kind of legal protection, though the population stronghold on Meseta de Strobel is still afforded some protection by its remoteness and inaccessibility.

 Aves Argentinas has been appointed official BirdLife Species Guardian for Hooded Grebe and is seeking funding for a range of urgent actions that are already in progress to ensure the survival of the species.
 These include implementation of summer and winter surveys and predator control in 2012, 2013 and 2014, embracing the entirety of the Buenos Aires, Asador, Las Vizcachas, Viedma, Cardiel and Strobel plateaus, the Coyle and Gallegos estuaries, and any of the plateaus reachable in winter.
 Surveys are also now being carried out on previously unsearched plateaus.

+A number of local conservation agents are also being assigned to the species’ breeding and wintering grounds to execute a monitoring plan and implement the needed conservation measures.
 The programme to eradicate mink, control Kelp Gull numbers on the breeding grounds, and help protect breeding sites from strong winds has already begun in earnest.
 Farm-workers will be encouraged to become local “Hooded Grebe Guardians”, monitoring the presence or absence of the birds, and give Aves Argentinas early warnings of potential new threats to the species.
 Conservationists are also seeking agreements with landowners on the plateaus to purchase and/or protect their properties as private reserves.
 Ringing/banding and satellite tracking will be used to improve knowledge of the birds’ movements, and determine where juvenile Hooded Grebes spend the winter.

 If you would like to help save the magnificent Hooded Grebe from slipping away, within just four decades of its original discovery, make a donation today.
 If you or your company would like to become a BirdLife Species Champion for Hooded Grebe, please contact firstname.lastname@example.org